 As discussed earlier, the most crucial reason behind the development of cavities is the attachment of carbohydrates and sugars on the teeth which promotes bacterial growth and acid release.
 The more you eat sugar, the higher the chances of its adherence to the tooth and the higher the chances of acid release.
 When you take a sugary drink or eat something sweet, your teeth remain vulnerable to damage for the next 20 minutes.
 Here are some of the common causes of the development of cavities:

-• Poor Oral Hygiene Maintenance – when you brush and floss regularly, you remove the sugars and carbohydrates from the tooth surface and minimize chances of acid release.
-There are high chances of development of cavities when you don’t maintain optimal oral hygiene through brushing and flossing.
+Poor Oral Hygiene Maintenance – when you brush and floss regularly, you remove the sugars and carbohydrates from the tooth surface and minimize the chances of acid release.
+There are high chances of developing cavities when you don’t maintain optimal oral hygiene through brushing and flossing.

-• Poor Dietary Choices– just like the digestive system, our teeth love fibrous and healthy foods.
-A diet rich in sugars and carbohydrates increase the risk for plaque and tartar formation.
+Poor Dietary Choices– just like the digestive system, our teeth love fibrous and healthy foods.
+A diet rich in sugars and carbohydrates increases the risk for plaque and tartar formation.
 This is why dentists recommend eating a balanced diet that is rich in fruits, vegetables and essential nutrients that are required to make the teeth strong and resistant to development to cavities.

-• Frequent Snacking– research has shown that the frequency of sugar intake is more important in the development of teeth cavities than the quantity.
-Eating carbohydrate-containing snacks frequently increase the chances of tooth decay.
+Frequent Snacking– research has shown that the frequency of sugar intake is more important in the development of teeth cavities than the quantity.
+Eating carbohydrate-containing snacks frequently increases the chances of tooth decay.
 Therefore, you should limit the frequency of sugar intake to prevent cavities.

 Tooth decay may not be visible to the naked eye, at least during the initial stages.
 In most cases, tooth de-mineralization only becomes apparent when extensive damage has already taken place.
 Here are some signs which may indicate that one of your teeth has formed cavities: